overshare/overshare-kit/README.md

 - Lots of tweakable options, including a gorgeous dark mode.

-- Built-in integration with iOS Twitter and Facebook accounts.
+- Native integration with iOS Twitter and Facebook accounts.

 - Built-in integration with popular third-party services like App.net, Instapaper, and more.